GDC-ConsumerEdge/parameter-store/README.md

 ### Bootstrap the EPS GCP Project

 The Terraform [README](examples/terraform/README.md) document details the GCP Service Accounts (GSA) that are required for this project.
 Please ensure you have created a service account for Terraform with the required roles.
-A [Terraform project](./examples/terraform/bootstrap/) has been provided which will create the service account and add the required roles for you.
+A [Terraform bootstrap project](./examples/terraform/bootstrap/) has been provided which will create the service account and add the required roles for you.

 If you wish to use the [Terraform bootstrap](./examples/terraform/bootstrap/) project, ensure you apply the bootstrap configurations before deploying the EPS application.